TBD54566975/dwn-server/README.md

 You may want to run a DWN server just for you, or as a public service for you and your friends and family.
 DWNs can be as simple as a docker image or a node process running somewhere.

+DWN-servers can run anywhere you can run node.js or docker. http and websocket need to be available to the DWN server.
+See below for some suggestions.

 ## Running on render.com

-For $7 a month you can run an instance on the render.com service:
+You can run an instance on the render.com service:
 * Create a render.com account
 * Fork this repo
 * Upgrade your render.com account to a paid account